-What can I do to solve this and make things better?
+What can you do to make it better?

 What will I do/change next time?

 19. APPENDIX 4 - Playtime and Lunchtime Behaviour

 There is a rota for teachers for playground supervision, children are encouraged to play together and issues relating to health and safety are regularly promoted.
 In order to ensure fairness there is a rota for the football pen and other shared areas.
 Teachers keep a watchful eye for misbehaviour and children are made aware of any areas where they should not play.